kevin-fang/ml-tutorials/KNearestNeighbors/README.md

 First run `pip install numpy scipy sklearn` to install the dependencies.

-Note: this code is taken from the Google Machine Learning tutorial

 Line by line analysis:
 ```python
 from sklearn.neighbors import KNeighborsClassifier